Updated Jan 2016

 For many years, restaurant potatoes were wrapped in foil and more or less steamed- an abomination in many people's mind.
 Though an understandable short cut- a large spud might take an hour to bake, too long to be cooked to order.
 So foil holds it moist and ready for service.
-Today, if you are in a hurry, a quick 3-5 minute pass through the microwave, followed by 15 minutes in a 450F oven, will do the trick.
+Today, if you are in a hurry, a quick 15 minute pass through the microwave, followed by 10 minutes in a 450F oven, will do the trick.

-But an alternative method is to roast the potato on a spit.
+An alternative method is to roast the potato on a spit.
 More precisely, by impaling the potato with a 1/4" diameter, six-inch long nail.
-The theory being the metal nail conducts heat deep into the center of the potato, and the in the words of one commercial, reduces cooking time by "up to 50%".
+The theory being the metal nail conducts heat deep into the center of the potato, and in the words of one commercial, reduces cooking time by "up to 50%".

 We've all been mesmerized by ads for "potato nails" on late night TV.
 If grilling is a manly endeavor, impaling a potato over a hot fire verges on blood lust.
 Hard to resist the pitch, so I purchased a commercial spud nail kit.
-The spikes are made of food grade stainless steel1, and come four-to-a-set.
-I then baked a dozen 8 oz Idaho, Red Bliss and Yukon Gold potatoes in a 400F oven according to their instructions.
+The spikes are manufactured out of food grade stainless steel1, and come four-to-a-set.
+To test, I baked a dozen 8 oz Idaho, Red Bliss and Yukon Gold potatoes in a 400F oven according to their instructions.
 If you can't speed up cooking at 8 oz, 12 oz is hopeless.

 Did it work as advertised?
 Well, if you think 10% counts as "up to 50%", it does speed up cooking.
 But hardly worth the effort.
 Here's why:

 Each potato was insturmented with two very small thermocouples.
 One was located in the center of the potato, the other, mid-way between the center and the surface.
 In the case of the nailed potato, the center thermocouple was not in the exact center of the spud, but immediately on the surface of the spike.